As Christians, we know we should pray. But too often, we fail to because we simply don’t desire to.

-In this episode of Pastors’ Talk, Jonathan Leeman chats with Mark Dever, John Joseph, and Nathan Knight about a topic every pastor knows well: how to care for difficult people.
+In this episode of Pastors Talk, Jonathan Leeman chats with Mark Dever about how pastors ought to approach social media use.

-In this episode of Pastors’ Talk, Jonathan chats with Mark about the new 9Marks Journal, Complementarianism: A Moment of Reckoning.
+In this Pastors Talk episode, Jonathan chats with Mark about the new 9Marks Journal: On Shepherding — The Work and Character of a Pastor.

 In this episode of Pastors Talk, Jonathan asks Mark to take a brief tour of church history so that pastors and Christians today can discern the difference between revival—a good thing—and revivalism—a bad thing.

 Have you ever met a growing Christian who is self-consciously choosing not to join a church?
 In this episode of Pastors Talk, Jonathan Leeman chats with Mark Dever about the vital necessity of joining a local church.

 Conversations about politics are often emotionally charged.
 We disagree because our consciences are calibrated differently.
 So how can we still love each other?

 As churches move toward gathering again, there are lots of principles to consider.
 One of the most important—and one of the least talked about—is the difference between what’s a church and what’s not a church.